atomix/atomix.github.io/atomix/docs/groups.md

 ### Listening for members leaving the group

-As with listening for members joining the group, clients can also listen for members leaving the group by registering a listener through the `onLeave` method:
+As with listening for members joining the group, clients can also listen for members leaving the group by registering a listener through the [`onLeave`][DistributedGroup.onLeave] method:

 ```java
 group.onLeave(member -> {